107 of the best pro tips for scuba diving beginners to improve your diver skills

 For example, seals have a tendency to follow directly behind you, and can sometimes be found tugging at your fins behind your back.
 Also, looking out into the blue you get to see some great sights, which may include sharks, rays and turtles, so look in all directions.

 As with the need for glasses to see the closeup stuff, if you need glasses for distance don’t let this stop you from seeing things on our dive.
 Get lenses for your dive mask.

-Air conserving scuba diving tips for beginners
+I. Air conserving tips for beginner scuba divers

 If you learn how to conserve your air when you scuba dive, you’ll extend your dive time and enjoy longer dives.
 To read more about learning air conserving tips when scuba diving, read this full article which lists 28 tips to conserve air when scuba diving.

 67. Always have your snorkel attached to your mask

 Having your snorkel attached to your mask when you scuba dive will mean that you can use it to snorkel when you first jump in the water, before you commence your dive.
 Using your snorkel at the start of your dive instead of your regulator, means you’ll conserve the air in your dive tank.
 Which means more air for your dive.

 68. Fill your BCD by using your mouth at the surface

 To conserve the air in your dive tank, fill you BCD with your own breath to provide your initial buoyancy at the surface.